 I study the processes of and driving forces for mineral reactions with a focus on fluid-rock interactions.
 My research publications span environments from the upper mantle to the near surface.
-Over the past decade, my primary research interests have migrated from deep crustal metamorphic processes to shallower magmatic-hydrothermal systems and associated mineral deposits to, most recently, carbon sequestration at and near the surface of the Earth.
+Over the 20 years, my primary research interests have migrated from deep crustal metamorphic processes to shallower magmatic-hydrothermal systems and associated mineral deposits to, most recently, carbon sequestration at and near the surface of the Earth.
 The commonality between these projects is the integration of field data and forward models for heat-mass transport and reaction, and the conscription of appropriate geochemical tracers as monitors of fluid-rock interactions.

 My research activities in crustal fluid flow, including metamorphism and magmatic-hydrothermal systems, are directed towards answering two questions: What do alteration patterns tell us about fluid flow? and What controls fluid flow?
 To answer these questions, I combine field-based petrologic, geochemical and isotopic study of specific metamorphic terranes with forward modeling of reactive transport during fluid flow.
 My long-term objectives are to: